Economic Recommender Systems -- A Systematic Review: Methodology

-Economic recommender systems can be characterized by several interrelated topics.
-To identify relevant articles, we {therefore followed} an inductive process starting from two related surveys \cite{jannach_price_2017, debiasio_value_2023}, decomposing {ECRSs} into different \textit{dimensions of analysis} ({\textit{DAs}}).
-As Figure~\ref{fig:fig00} shows, {we identified five types} of approaches that can be divided into customer {and} organization-oriented {ones,} depending on their main focus.
+As Figure~\ref{fig:fig00} shows, the five types of approaches can be divided into customer and organization-oriented ones, depending on their main focus.
 Customer-oriented approaches aim to integrate RSs models with purchasing behavior mechanisms to generate more relevant recommendations that could in turn lead to more value for the firm.
-Instead, organization-oriented {ones} make use of specific organizational strategies to directly or indirectly optimize business KPIs.
-Below, we explain the rationale behind each of them. \begin{itemize} \item \textbf{DA1}: \textbf{Price Sensitivity} approaches aim to explicitly consider customers' price preferences in the recommendation process.
-In fact, price {is} one of the variables that most {strongly} influence customers' buying behavior \cite{lichtenstein_price_1993, ali_marketing_2021}.
+Instead, organization-oriented ones make use of specific organizational strategies to directly or indirectly optimize business KPIs.
+Intuitively, the main difference between the two types of approaches is that customer-oriented ones tend to consider the problem from the customer's perspective, while organization-oriented ones tend consider the problem from the organization's perspective.
+In particular, customer-oriented approaches are primarily designed to help users find items that are more in line with their needs.
+As a direct result of pursuing this goal, they also help the company make more profit through an expected increase in sales volume.
+Instead, organization-oriented approaches are mainly designed to push users toward what help the company improving its business KPIs.
+Hence, algorithms may not recommend what is best for users, as they are designed to recommend what is best for the company in terms of profitability gains.
+Below, we explain the rationale behind each approach. \begin{itemize} \item \textbf{DA1}: \textbf{Price Sensitivity} approaches aim to explicitly consider customers' price preferences in the recommendation process.
+In fact, price is one of the variables that most strongly influence customers' buying behavior \cite{lichtenstein_price_1993, ali_marketing_2021}.
 For example, customers are often willing to pay more for certain types of items based on presumed greater utility, better aesthetics, brand prestige, supplier reliability, or a combination of various factors \cite{jannach_determining_2017}.
 By considering customers' price sensitivity in the algorithms \cite{jannach_price_2017}, more accurate and relevant recommendations could directly increase the probability of purchase and thus lead to higher sales revenue for the organization.